-Our results for 2022
+Our results for 2023

-The table below shows the mean and median hourly pay and bonus pay gap for all applicable colleagues paid in the relevant pay period.
-This includes data relating to 12,876 hourly paid temporary colleagues, whose pay rates are set by the clients they are on assignment with, of which 71.51% were male.
+The table below shows the mean and median hourly pay and bonus pay gap for all applicable temporary workers and staff paid in the relevant pay period.
+This includes data relating to 12,009 hourly paid temporary colleagues, (whose pay rates are determinable by the pay and charge to our clients) of which 72.05% were male.

-The median hourly pay gap is -0.45% because a higher proportion of females (as of the snapshot date) were working in areas which attracted a higher rate of pay.
+The median hourly pay gap is -1.27% because a higher proportion of females work in management positions.
 All Males and Females earn the same hourly rate of pay for undertaking the same role on the same shift resulting in a large number of both males and females receiving the same hourly pay rate and median point.

-The mean pay gap is 4.82% due largely to Clients offering higher rates of pay for driving roles of which males predominantly undertake.
+The mean pay gap is 8.65% due largely to Clients offering enhanced rates of pay for driving roles of which males predominantly undertake those roles.

-The median bonus pay gap is 0% and the mean bonus pay gap is 28.65%.
-This is due to more males holding management positions which attract a higher bonus.
+The median bonus pay gap is 91.25% and the mean bonus pay gap is 90.5%.
+This is due to specific project bonuses being paid.